kingparra/hpfp/08_-_recursion/notes.rst

  Chapter 8: Recursion
 **********************

   .. image:: figures/nickieatmirror.jpg
      :align: center
+     :alt: A visual example of recursion.
+The nested instances of the reflection are the recursive case.
+The fade to dark green is the base case.

   **Something is recursive when it contains progressively smaller nested instances of itself.**

+  "An object is said to be recursive if it partially consists or is defined in terms of itself."

+  ~ Niklaus Wirth.
+Algorithms + Data Structures = Programs.
+ISBN-13: 978-0130224187.

+  "An entity or concept is said to be recursive when simpler or smaller self-similar instances form part of its constituents."

+  ~ Manuel Rubio-Sánchez.
+Introduction to Recursive Programming.
+ISBN-13: 978-1-4987-3528-5.

   "The recursive problem solving process can be described loosely as follows: